Bold Leaftail (Phyllogomphus selysi)

 Length attains 70mm; Wingspan reaches 95mm.

-An impressive and distinctive species.
-It may be confused with the slightly larger Ictinogomphus ferox (Common Tigertail), but that species is paler and appears yellow with black markings while Phyllogomphus selysi is black-brown with yellow markings.
+The Bold Leaftail is an impressive and distinctive species.
+It may be confused with the slightly larger Ictinogomphus ferox (Common Tigertail), but that species is paler and appears yellow with black markings while Phyllogomphus selysi appears black-brown with yellow markings.

-The females resemble the males but are more robust and have smaller foliations, which may sometimes be absent.
+Female Bold Leaftails resemble the males but are more robust and have smaller foliations on the tail, which may sometimes be absent.

 Click here for more details on identification of the Bold Leaftail.